18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/model-development/index.md

 Alternatively, some tools offers automated hyperparameter tuning, which uses methods like gradient descent, Bayesian optimization, and evolutionary algorithms to conduct a guided search for the best hyperparameter settings, by running many training jobs on your dataset using the algorithm and ranges of hyperparameters that you specify.
 For example, [Weights and Biases](https://wandb.ai/).

-## Experiment tracking and versioning
+### Experiment tracking and versioning

-In the model development phase, we experiment different models with different hyperparameter configurations.
-It's important to keep track of all the experiments and their artifacts such as the loss curve, evaluation loss graph, logs, etc. This helps us to compare different experiments to understand the effect of different changes in model's performance in order to choose the best model.
+In the model development phase, we experiment with different models with different hyperparameter configurations.
+It's important to keep track of all the experiments and their artifacts such as the loss curve, evaluation loss graph, logs, etc. This helps us to compare different experiments to understand the effect of different changes in the model's performance to choose the best model.

 > Experiment tracking is the process of tracking the progress and results of an experiment.

-> Versioning is the process of logging all the details of an experiment for the purpose of recreating it later or comparing it with other experiments.
+> Versioning is the process of logging all the details of an experiment to recreate it later or compare it with other experiments.

 Below is the list of some possible things we might want to track.